indica-mcf/Indica/doc/original.rst

 		* Zeff
 		* Impurity concentrations estimated by passive spectrocopy (independent scaling factors for each measurement e.g. from VUV, X-ray spectrometers, CXRS, etc.)

-	*This should be available to the user in the GUI, e.g. to the right of the UID and DDA names of each measurement.*
+	*This should be available to the user in the GUI when performing the calculation of the impurity densities.*

 8. **Read atomic data**
 	* **Read ADAS and/or user-specified files** to build ionization balance and cooling factors for all elements (main ion + Z0-Z3 + minority in new version). 	*The program should automatically set default filenames if data is available for that element, otherwise return an error message.
 The user should also have the possibility to choose alternative files of the same format.*